aplyc1a/DBF/README.md

 -c <interval>     : Defines the minimum wait time in seconds, default 5s.
 The ants(DBF) use random time interval technology.
 The actual time interval is 5.0~10.0 seconds.
 ```

-Ants(DBF) is only used for educational purposes and complies with the GPL agreement.
-Any acquisition and use of this tool will be regard as you have understood and agreed to the following rules:
-1. Do not use this tool for attack or destructive purposes, in fact this is strongly opposed by the author.
-2. Any risk of target property loss or legal issues caused by the use of this tool shall be borne by the user.